Shoe fashion is unlike dress fashion.

 dress import business called Juste while another EFF director

-had run another clothing company
+had run another clothing company.
+The publication was

 A postal address and more government work